openSUSE/news-o-o/_posts/2009-01-07-novell-bugzilla-update-to-32-and-a-guided-report-mode.markdown

 [![](/wp-content/uploads/2009/01/bookmark.png)](/wp-content/uploads/2009/01/bookmark.png)

-  * Right click on the hyperlink and and choose â€œBookmark linkâ€ (Firefox) to add it to your bookmarks
+  * Right click on the hyperlink and and choose “Bookmark link” (Firefox) to add it to your bookmarks

   * Select the bookmark to create a new defect with your predefined attributes